fasakinhenry/jobsearch/README.md

 4. Push to the branch: `git push origin my-feature-branch`.
 5. Submit a pull request.

+> [!TIP]
+> Always use Conventional Commits style for the commit message

 ## License

 This project is proprietary and confidential.
 Unauthorized copying, distribution, or modification of this project, via any medium, is strictly prohibited.
 Only authorized personnel within the Startup are permitted to use and contribute to this project.